Houl/repmo-vim/README.markdown

 ## Foreign scripts support

+If you want to use `;` and `,` for repetition, then this may raise conflicts with foreign scripts.
+But you can set up repmo to work together with many of these scripts:

-It's possible to make it work with scripts like [Fanfingtastic](https://github.com/dahu/vim-fanfingtastic):
+Make it work with [Fanfingtastic](https://github.com/dahu/vim-fanfingtastic):

     " Do not map fanfingtastic keys:
     :let g:fing_enabled = 0